 Cleaning and Disinfecting Supplies

-Spray bottles of EPA-approved surface disinfectants and dry paper wipes will be provided for use in supporting the cleaning and disinfecting of personal and shared departmental work areas.
-Due to extreme supply shortages, disinfecting wipes are not currently available for distribution.
+Spray bottles of EPA-approved surface disinfectants and dry paper wipes are available for use in supporting the cleaning and disinfecting of personal and shared departmental work areas.
+Due to supply shortages, disinfecting wipes are not currently available for distribution.

-Disinfecting supplies should be available for frequent disinfection of shared and common use areas and high touch surfaces.
-A single bottle must be used by multiple employees and in multiple areas until supply availability improves.
+Departments should have disinfecting supplies available for frequent disinfection of shared and common use areas and high touch surfaces.
+A single bottle can be used by multiple employees and multiple areas.

-Departments will be responsible for managing the use of disinfecting supplies.
-Departments should develop a plan for securing and tracking the distribution and use of disinfecting supplies within their department.
+Departments are responsible for managing the use of disinfecting supplies and for securing and tracking the distribution and use of disinfecting supplies within their department.

 - Conference rooms